Eisenmonoxid/S7Patcher/README.md

 - `CTRL + SHIFT + T`: Toggle terrain rendering.
 - `CTRL + SHIFT + W`: Toggle water and lava rendering.
 - `CTRL + SHIFT + C`: Toggle grass and bush rendering.

+It is also possible to play the campaign and scenario maps in skirmish mode (drop-down menu in the upper left corner).